IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 **Constrained task**
-* Use only the textual MuST-C v2 data.
+* Can only use the textual MuST-C v2 data.

 **Unconstrained task**
-* Might use the textual MuST-C v2 data
+* Can use the textual MuST-C v2 data,
 * WMT data and pre-trained translation models